From 15 hours a day on HR questions to 2: a case for AI HR Senior

 No chatbot shortcut.
 The team needed a reliable base of HR knowledge before the agent could help.

-The visible deliverable was AI HR Senior, an HR-focused AI Agent.
-The real starting point was the internal HR knowledge library behind it.
-We gathered work rules, benefits guidance, groupware notices, expense policies, and foreign-worker spreadsheets into a single source of truth.
-During a three-month pilot, questions that had been scattered across four channels moved into one AI HR Senior channel.
-Office, field, and foreign-worker rules stayed separated inside the library, so the agent could retrieve the right context before drafting.
-We started with HR support, then expanded into onboarding and training, and finally into payroll and performance review.
-We did not try to automate the whole HR function at once.
-We moved the daily repeat work first.
+What the client actually ended up with is AI HR Senior, an HR-focused AI Agent.
+But we did not start with the agent.
+We started with the knowledge library it would lean on.
+Work rules, benefits guidance, groupware notices, expense policies, and the foreign-worker spreadsheet were all pulled into one source of truth.
+Questions that had been arriving by email, internal messenger, office phone, and walk-up requests now run through one AI HR Senior channel.
+Office, field, and foreign-worker rules stay separate inside the library, so the agent picks up the right context before it drafts anything.
+We started small, with HR support, then expanded into onboarding and training, and only later into payroll and performance review.
+There was no plan to automate the whole HR function in one go.
+The repeat work that wasted operator time every day went first.

 We did not begin by uploading every HR file we could find.
 We first sat with recent support cases and watched how operators actually answered them.
 A question might start in the work rules, move to a benefits guide, then jump to a groupware notice, an expense policy, or a spreadsheet for foreign-worker guidance.
 That path mattered.
 The knowledge library had to follow how the team really worked, not how the folders were named.